zhahui/kasisto-server-api/api-overview.md

 This service can be used to transfer money from one account to another or to execute a payment to a credit card.

-1) Only the customer's Accounts returned by [/accounts](#accounts) can be eligible.

-    a) Accounts with the flag "can_transfer_from" set to true can be selected as a source.

-    b) Accounts with the flag "can_transfer_to" set to true can be selected as a destination.

 ##### Request Parameters

 | Parameter | Location |